Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Methodology

 \textbf{Visual Encoder}: The visual encoder of Qwen-VL uses the Vision Transformer (ViT)~\citep{dosovitskiy2020vit} architecture, initialized with pre-trained weights from Openclip's ViT-bigG~\citep{openclip}.
 During both training and inference, input images are resized to a specific resolution.
 The visual encoder processes images by splitting them into patches with a stride of 14, generating a set of image features.

 \textbf{Position-aware Vision-Language Adapter}: To alleviate the efficiency issues arising from long image feature sequences, Qwen-VL introduces a vision-language adapter that compresses the image features.
 This adapter comprises a single-layer cross-attention module initialized randomly.
 The module uses a group of trainable vectors (Embeddings) as query vectors and the image features from the visual encoder as keys for cross-attention operations.
 This mechanism compresses the visual feature sequence to a fixed length of 256.
+The ablation about the number of queries is shown in Appendix \ref{app:n_queries}.
 Additionally, considering the significance of positional information for fine-grained image comprehension, 2D absolute positional encodings are incorporated into the cross-attention mechanism's query-key pairs to mitigate the potential loss of positional details during compression.
 The compressed image feature sequence of length 256 is subsequently fed into the large language model.